PUBLISHED ON Jul, 23, 2024

 How to:

-1. With your Nordic Hyper in GHD mode, you will place your GHD pad across the back extension pads.
+- With your Hyper Pro in GHD mode, you will place your GHD pad across the back extension pads.

-2. Grab onto the handles that are on the footplate of the Nordic Hyper.
+- Grab onto the handles that are on the footplate of the Hyper Pro.

 Things to note: